mirubid/tfs-bookmarklets/README.md

 tfs bookmarklets

-use the view raw url to import the bookmark.html file into your browser
+Please use the view raw url to import the bookmark.html file into your browser